probprog/bopp/README.md

 - `num-samples` = Number of samples for constructing the estimator of the marginal.
 - `args` = Optional arguments as key-value pairs.
 See docstring for doopt.

 This returns a lazy infinite sequence of samples.
-Call (take N .) on this will convert it to a fixed number of outputs.
+Call `take` on this will convert it to a fixed number of outputs.
 Note that as BOPP is a GP based BO scheme, scaling in N is quite poor and practically limited to around 400-500.